Sun-Dried Tomato and Goat Cheese Rigatoni Pasta

 Directions

-3Meanwhile, in a small bowl, toss the bread crumbs with 1 tablespoon of oil and lightly season with salt and fresh ground pepper.
+3Prepare breadcrumbs: Toss 1/3 cup breadcrumbs with 1 tablespoon of oil and lightly season with salt and fresh ground pepper.
+Set aside.

 Adam and Joanne's Tips